Don't Believe the Hype: Apple's M2 GPU is No Game Changer

 The M1 was the first 5nm-class processor to hit the market back in 2020.
 Two years later, TSMC's next-generation 3nm technology isn't quite ready, so Apple has to make do with an optimized N5P node, a "second-generation 5nm process."
 That means transistor density hasn't really changed much, which means Apple has to use larger chips to get more transistors and performance.
 The M1 had 16 billion transistors, and the M2 will bump that up to 20 billion.

-Overall, Apple claims CPU performance will be up to 18% faster than its previous M1 chip, and the GPU will be 35% faster — note that we're not including the M1 Pro, M1 Max, or M1 Ultra in this discussion.
-I'm far more interested in the GPU capabilities, and frankly, they're underwhelming.
+Overall, Apple claims CPU performance will be up to 18% faster than its previous M1 chip, and the GPU will be 35% faster — note that Apple's not including the M1 Pro, M1 Max, or M1 Ultra in this discussion.
+Still, I'm more interested in the GPU capabilities, and frankly, they're underwhelming.

 Yes, the M2 will have fast graphics for an integrated solution, but what exactly does that mean, and how does it compare with the best graphics cards?
 Without hardware in hand for testing, we can't say exactly how it will perform, but we do have some reasonable comparisons that we can make.